-Society for Total Worker Health™ members are at the forefront of applying the Total Worker Health® (TWH) approach to advance worker well-being.
-This peer learning series will elevate evidence-based practices and highlight professionals who are actively applying the TWH approach within their organizations and workforce.
+Society for Total Worker Health™ members are at the forefront of applying the Total Worker Health® approach to advance worker well-being.
+This peer learning series will elevate evidence-based practices and highlight professionals who are actively applying the Total Worker Health (TWH) approach within their organizations and workforce.
 The goal is to provide a forum for peer-to-peer learning.
 Each event focuses on a specific industry or topic related to TWH.
 After this meeting, you will be able to:

 - Describe evidence-based strategies to applying the TWH approach in the government /public sector